krb5/krb5/doc/rst_source/krb_basic/rcache_def.rst

 replay cache
 ============

-A replay cache or "rcache" keeps track of all athenticators recently presented to a given service.
-If the duplicate authentication requests are detected in the rcache, the error message is sent to the application program.
+A replay cache (or "rcache") keeps track of all authenticators recently presented to a service.
+If a duplicate authentication request is detected in the replay cache, an error message is sent to the application program.

 The replay cache interface, like the credential cache and